 Is your baby suffering from nasal congestion?
 Are you looking for ways you can provide relief?

 It can be heartbreaking to watch your baby struggle with their first stuffy nose.
-You are going to have do whatever you can to help them overcome it, since they can’t quite blow their nose alone.
+You are going to have to do whatever you can to help them overcome it since they aren’t quite old enough to clear their nose out alone.